 Our United States federal statutory tax rate was 34% for 1997 and prior years, and 35% beginning in 1998.
 We pay taxes in Australia at a statutory tax rate of 36%.
-We pay taxes in various state jurisdictions at an approximate average statutory tax rate of 3%.
+We pay taxes in various state jurisdictions at approximate average statutory tax rates of between 3% and 5%.
 As our international expansion continues, a portion of our income will be subject to taxation in the countries in which we operate.
 We may receive foreign tax credits that would reduce the amount of U.S. taxes we owe, based upon the amount of foreign taxes paid.
 We may not be able to use all of such foreign tax credits in the United States.
-The use of the foreign tax credits is based upon the proportionate amount of net sales in each country.
-Because many of the countries that we may expand to during 1999 and beyond have maximum statutory tax rates higher than the United States tax rate, we could pay a higher overall effective tax rate on our consolidated operations.
+The use of the foreign tax credits would be based upon the proportionate amount of net sales in each country.
+This could result in our paying a higher overall effective tax rate on our worldwide operations.
+Many of the countries that we may expand to during 1999 and beyond have maximum statutory tax rates higher than the United States rate.